PierroD/Market/_readmes/FAQ.md

 I use them myself while building the app.

+### 🔧 Tools available

+- FPS Unlockers : unlock your in-game FPS and tweak your game settings

+- External Console : it's a call of duty External console to inject some dvar

+- Language Selector : add BlackOps 3 language files to the maps which doesn't support your language

 ### 🆕 How do I ask for a new feature ?

 You need to click on the following link : [https://github.com/PierroD/Market/issues/new](https://github.com/PierroD/Market/issues/new)